mintopia/musicparty/README.md

 ## Known Issues

 After a while, Spotify stops updating the Playlist on clients - the playlist is updated, but the clients don't get told the changes.
 When this happens, the only way to resolve it is to create a new playlist.
-You can do this using `php artisan party:fixplaylist <code>`.
+You can do this using `docker-compose run --rm artisan party:fixplaylist <code>`.

 ## Development

 I'm terrible at UI/UX, if anyone would like to contribute to make this look good and knows Vue/Blade/Laravel, please dive in and help.
 Collaboration is on the UK LAN Techs discord.

+There is a docker-compose and compose files for running a dev environment with the source code bind mounted.
+You can bring up the stack by doing the following:

+1. Copy `.env.example` to `.env`
+2. Edit `.env` as appropriate
+3. Run `docker-compose up -d`
+4. Run `docker-compose run --rm artisan migrate` to run DB migrations

+By default the stack will now be running on `http://localhost:8000`.

+A full set of typical PHP development tools are defined in docker-compose and can be run using the `docker-compose run --rm <tool>` syntax, eg. `artisan`, `composer`, `phpunit`.

 ## Thanks